 - Shrubs (plants that have thick foliage and grow to a medium height)

-- Trees (the tallest plants in your sound barrier, which block sound that gets over shrubs)
+- Trees (the tallest plants in your sound barrier, which block sound that goes over shrubs)

 Each type of plant can block noise at a different height level.
-For added noise protection, you can add two layers of plants if you have the space.
+For added noise protection, you can add two layers of plants (one behind the other) if you have the space.

-What Can I Plant Outside to Reduce Noise?
-(Outdoor Plants for Noise Reduction)
+What Can I Plant To Reduce Noise?
+(15 Best Plants For Noise Reduction)

 There are lots of options for plants to create your sound barrier.
 Depending on the look you are going for in your yard, you can choose a combination of trees, shrubs, and creeping plants that works best with your existing landscaping.